PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-08 07:35:01
+Last updated: 2024-04-08 07:36:16
-Random Quote: The more you move up in the world, the more enemies you make. - Rue Bennett
+Random Quote: Planetina: "Your acid rain is an acid pain... in the butt, Diesel Wiesel!"
+Rick: "Yikes!
+Who's the chick in need of a dialogue pass?" - Rick Sanchez